python-control/python-control/doc/conventions.rst

 as well as the :func:`feedback`, :func:`parallel`, and :func:`series`
 function.
 A full list of functions can be found in :ref:`function-ref`.

-FRD (frequency response data) systems
+Frequency response data (FRD) systems
 -------------------------------------
 The :class:`FrequencyResponseData` (FRD) class is used to represent systems in frequency response data form.

-The main data members are `omega` and `fresp`, where `omega` is a 1D array with the frequency points of the response, and `fresp` is a 3D array, with the first dimension corresponding to the output index of the FRD, the second dimension corresponding to the input index, and the 3rd dimension corresponding to the frequency points in omega.
+The main data members are `omega` and `fresp`, where `omega` is a 1D array with the frequency points of the response, and `fresp` is a 3D array, with the first dimension corresponding to the output index of the system, the second dimension corresponding to the input index, and the 3rd dimension corresponding to the frequency points in omega.

+FRD systems can be created with the :func:`~control.frd` factory function.
-FRD systems have a somewhat more limited set of functions that are available, although all of the standard algebraic manipulations can be performed.
+Frequency response data systems have a somewhat more limited set of functions that are available, although all of the standard algebraic manipulations can be performed.

 The FRD class is also used as the return type for the :func:`frequency_response` function (and the equivalent method for the